criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 This Chart deploys a Cribl LogStream leader instance.

-# DISCLAIMER
+# Important Note

 This chart is the replacement for the logstream-master chart, which has been deprecated.
 If you're migrating from the deprecated logstream-master chart, please see the [Migration](#migration) Section.

 # New Capabilities
 * support for the 3.0.2 version of LogStream (default version)
-* support for using a fixed IP address for LoadBalancers in both created services, via the new `internalLoadBalancerIP` and `externalLoadBalancerIP` options.
-NOTE: This is not universally supported on K8s implementations.
+* support for using a fixed IP address for LoadBalancers in both created services, via the new `service.internalLoadBalancerIP` and `service.externalLoadBalancerIP` options.
+NOTE: This is not universally supported on K8s implementations- make sure you check your implementation before trying to use this option.

 # Deployment